 - Anyone you have authorised us to disclose your information to, including under any Product Privacy Terms.

 Overseas disclosure of your information

 Occasionally, we may need to disclose your information to third parties based in countries which do not have privacy laws equivalent to those in New Zealand.
-The most common example of such a disclosure is when we disclose information to reinsurers based overseas to help us obtain reinsurance and (b) when we disclose information to a foreign retirement savings scheme in response to a request from you that we do so.
+The most common examples of such disclosures are (a) when we disclose information to reinsurers based overseas to help us obtain reinsurance and (b) when we disclose information to a foreign retirement savings scheme in response to a request from you that we do so.

 We only make disclosures to parties based overseas in limited circumstances, and we only disclose enough information to enable us to operate our business and provide our services.
 We take such steps as we reasonably can, for example seeking contractual protections, to restrict the use and onward disclosure of your personal information when it is disclosed overseas.

 How we collect information about you via our digital services

 Many browsers permit you to disable or reject cookies.
 If you do disable or reject cookies you will still be able to use our website.
 However, you may not be able to use the full functionality of some parts of our website and it may take additional time to use some of the website’s functionality.

 We may promote products and services using third party vendors, such as Google Remarketing, to target our advertising based on how you interact with our website.
 Cookies may be used by us and such third party vendors to help offer you online ads that are more specifically tailored to you when you visit other websites.
 These cookies contain no personally identifiable information, cannot damage files and cannot read information from the hard drive of a computer.
 You do not need to accept these cookies and can find more information about opting out by visiting the Google cookies opt out page.